Should I get comprehensive or third party car insurance?

 Is Third Party Only (TPO) insurance cheaper?

-Lots of people will take out third party insurance as they believe it to be cheaper than comprehensive cover, however, sometimes it can actually cost you more.
+Some people take out third party insurance because they believe it to be cheaper than comprehensive cover.
+However, sometimes it can actually cost you more.
 This is because it is commonly young motorists, drivers with convictions or drivers that are considered a risk that take out this kind of insurance.
 This increase in risk usually boosts the cost of third party protection.
-Therefore it’s always worth comparing the cost of this type of insurance against comprehensive cover.
+Therefore, it’s always worth comparing the cost of this type of insurance against comprehensive cover.

 What does comprehensive car insurance cover?